 Information Specific to New York

 - Prevents local governments from engaging in certain tax lien sales or foreclosures until May 1, 2021, and further extends the Senior Citizens’ Homeowner Exemption and the Disabled Homeowner Exemption to the 2021 assessment roll (at the same level) without requiring recertification.

 - S.B.
 9114 (c.
 381), Laws 2020, effective December 28, 2020.

-- New York issued guidance that the state would follow a feature of the CARES Act that excludes forgiven PPP loans from adjusted gross income.
+- New York issued guidance that the state would follow a feature of the Coronavirus Aid, Relief, and Economic Security Act that excludes forgiven Paycheck Protection Program loans from adjusted gross income.
 New York also clarified if the expenses related to the forgiven loan are deducted in computing federal adjusted gross income, these deductions are automatically excluded from New York adjusted gross income.

 - New York Department of Taxation and Finance, FAQs; January 14, 2021.

 - New York legislation provides that unemployment insurance benefits paid in connection with COVID-19 won’t be charged to employer accounts for experience rating purposes.
 This relief applies to unemployment insurance claims that are due to the closure of the employer, a reduction in the employer’s workforce due to COVID-19, or a governmental order to close the business due to COVID-19.
 The noncharging provision also applies to reimbursing employers (nonprofit and governmental employers) to the extent allowed under federal law.
 Prior to enactment, the New York Department of Labor took the position that the only COVID-19 unemployment insurance benefits that wouldn’t be charged to employer accounts were those reimbursed to the state’s trust fund by the U.S. Department of Labor, making it unclear whether regular benefits paid in connection with COVID-19 would be charged to employers’ accounts for experience rating purposes.